NewNew Blog PostRead more

 Question Refinement

-The original question gets rewritten based on what the reasoning process revealed.
-Often the real question was hiding beneath the surface.
+The original question gets rewritten.
+Often the real question was hiding beneath.

 III